DanWeiss1/Ford-Go-Bike-Gender-Prediction/README.md

 ## Python Environment
 Python code in this repo utilizes packages that are not part of the common library.
-To make sure you have all of the appropriate packages, please install [Anaconda](https://www.continuum.io/downloads), and install the environment described in environment.yml (Instructions [here](http://conda.pydata.org/docs/using/envs.html), under *Use environment from file*, and *Change environments (activate/deactivate)*).
+To make sure you have all of the appropriate packages, please install [Anaconda](https://www.continuum.io/downloads)